 What is First Stage?

-First Stage stands as a premier national theater dedicated to young audiences and families, aiming to inspire, enlighten, and entertain through professional productions.
-Beyond its theatrical endeavors, the organization operates the nation's largest high-impact theater training program for youth, fostering essential life skills through stagecraft, and engages nearly 2,000 students annually.
-Furthermore, First Stage is a leader in arts-integrated education within Wisconsin schools, delivering dynamic programs that promote literacy, character development, and experiential learning to over 20,000 students each year.
-Its commitment to innovation has been recognized with accolades such as participation in the John F. Kennedy Center for the Performing Arts' Partners in Education program and the Milwaukee Business Journal's Eureka Award for its Next Steps program, designed for students on the autism spectrum.
+First Stage stands as a leading national theater for young people and families, committed to enriching lives through professional theatrical experiences.
+Beyond its stage productions, the organization operates the nation's largest high-impact theater training program for youth, fostering essential life skills through stagecraft for nearly 2,000 students annually.
+As a key player in arts-integrated education in Wisconsin, First Stage's programs extend to over 20,000 students each year, promoting literacy, character development, and experiential learning.
+Its commitment to innovation and excellence has been recognized through participation in the John F. Kennedy Center for the Performing Arts' Partners in Education program and awards for its programs serving students on the autism spectrum.

 How much funding has First Stage raised?